 Rhantus plantari is a naturally uncommon endemic species of diving beetle in the family Dytiscidae.
 It was rediscovered in 1986.
 The Rhantus suturalis species of diving beetle is more common, found throughout New Zealand and the world.

 The Rhantus plantari endemic beetle traps air under its hardened wing case (elytra), which allows it to dive under the water for longer.
 Diving beetles can be found in freshwater ponds, troughs and slow-moving weed-clogged streams.

 Download a full version of the Aquatic insect life poster from the New Zealand insect cards project.

 Thank you to the New Zealand insect cards project for its support in the writing of this content.

 This has been developed using resources by Dr Leilani Walker and Dr Christina Painting and illustrations by Emma Scheltema.
 Original material developed with support from the New Zealand Entomological Society.
-To buy a set of the Insects of New Zealand playing cards, see the list of stockists here.
+Search the internet to find out where to buy a set of the Insects of New Zealand playing cards.